top of page

 After my early conversations with the surgeon in December, I thought I was clear on the surgery I was going to have post chemo.
 However, after looking at my April scans in detail, knowing that I wanted to remove any known areas of potential future concern, as well as the areas already impacted by cancer, the surgeon indicated I may need to consider a mastectomy on my right side.

 This changed everything for me from a decision making perspective.
-If I needed to have a mastectomy I knew I wanted to have a reconstruction immediately if possible, and as we were also discussing removing at least an area of potential concern from my left side as well (it had tested as benign but kept flagging on my scans as abnormal), I eventually made the very difficult decision to do a bi-lateral mastectomy and DIEP/Flap reconstruction.
-Surgery will also include removing some of my lymph nodes, and I am booked in for surgery on Saturday 11th May.
+If I needed to have a mastectomy I knew I wanted to have a reconstruction immediately if possible, and as we were also discussing removing at least an area of potential concern from my left side as well (it had tested as benign but kept flagging on my scans as abnormal), I eventually made the very difficult decision to do a bi-lateral mastectomy and DIEP reconstruction.
+Surgery also included removing some of my lymph nodes, and I had this surgery on Saturday 11th May.

 Chemotherapy